ImplFerris/pico-pico/src/led/pwm-rp2350.md

 ## Fading Effect

-For LED brightness, PWM works by rapidly turning the LED on and off.
-If this happens fast enough, our eyes perceive a steady light, and the brightness increases with a higher duty cycle.

-In the previous example code, we use PWM to fade an LED.

 ### Fading Up
-The code below gradually increases the LED brightness by adjusting the duty cycle from 0 to 25,000, with a small delay between each step:
+The code below gradually increases the LED brightness by changing the duty cycle from 0 to 25,000, with a small delay between each step:
 ```rust
 for i in LOW..=HIGH {
   delay.delay_us(8);
   let _ = channel.set_duty_cycle(i);
 }
 ```
 The delay ensures the LED brightens gradually.
-Without it, the brightness would change too quickly for the eye to notice, making the LED appear to jump from dim to bright.
+We need the delay between them; otherwise, it would quickly jump from dim to bright.
 The delay allows for a smooth, noticeable "fading up" effect.

 Dont' believe me!
 Adjust the delay to 0 and observe.
 You can increase the delay (eg: 25) and observe the fading effect.

 Note: `set_duty_cycle` function under the hood writes the given value into CC register(Count compare value).

 ### Fading Down
-The following code decreases the LED brightness by reducing the duty cycle from 25,000 to 0.
+The following code reduce the LED brightness by decrementing the duty cycle from 25,000 to 0.
 ```rust
 // Here rev is to reverse the iteration. so it goes from 25_000 to 0
 for i in (LOW..=HIGH).rev() {